aoijs/documentation/functions/usdslowmode.md

 $slowmode[channelID;time/0]
 ```

-{% hint style="danger" %}
-Discord does not allow you to go over 6 hours
+> ❗ Discord does not allow you to go over 6 hours
-{% endhint %}

 ```javascript
 bot.command({